 Though Lord Brahma is considered one of the Trimurti and powerful God, he is not mentioned in this list.
 This list is based on the popularity of the Gods in this modern era.

 However, in Hindu Dharma, every god and goddess poses a unique attribute.
-For example, Lord Ganesha is worshipped for his intelligence while Goddess Lakshmi is worshipped for wealth and happiness.
-In puranic stories, we can find many descriptions, importance, and roles of various Hindu gods and goddesses.
+For example, Lord Ganesha is worshipped for his intelligence while Goddess Lakshmi is worshipped for wealth, luck and happiness.
+In puranic stories, we can find many descriptions, importance, and roles of various gods and goddesses.
+For example,

 Powerful Hindu Gods and Goddesses